influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/administration/configuration.md

 ### shared-secret = "long pass phrase used for signing tokens"

 Allows the web console to authenticate users with the cluster.
-This setting must match the
-[`shared-secret` setting](/enterprise/v1.0/administration/configuration/#shared-secret)
-in the data node configuration files.
+This setting is required and must match the [`shared-secret` setting](/enterprise/v1.0/administration/configuration/#shared-secret) in the data node configuration files.